How to test QR code online?

 By Apeksha Gupta, Community Contributor - May 11, 2023

-In today’s time to ensure a seamless sharing of information, often businesses require their Web and Mobile applications to have QR codes so that their users can access it just by scanning a small QR code.
-This QR code when scanned gives a variety of data based upon the business requirement which also benefits in reducing the visible page size of the application.
+In today’s time to ensure a seamless sharing of information, often businesses require their Web and Mobile applications to have QR codes so that their users can access them just by scanning a small QR code.
+When scanned, This QR code gives various data based on the business requirement, reducing the application’s visible page size.

-Its use cases includes access to a restaurant’s extensive menu for a user to order food from, adding locations to offices, shops, institutions or any other place for directions, to transfer money to accounts or as an access control system to allow entry in restricted entry spaces.
+Its use cases include access to a restaurant’s extensive menu for a user to order food from, adding locations to offices, shops, institutions, or any other place for directions, transferring money to accounts, or as an access control system to allow entry in restricted entry spaces.

 What is QR code?

 A QR code (quick response code) is a type of two-dimensional (2D) bar code that is used to provide easy access to online information through the digital camera on a smartphone or tablet.
 It looks like a square with black and white pixels, making a pattern, as seen in the image.